turingschool/curriculum/tutorials/internal_testing/rspec_and_bdd.markdown

 Controller tests give too much respect to an object that is, by design, just meant to connect our models to our views.

 For this reason, I don't believe in testing controllers directly.
 Instead, as Nick Gauthier describes, use an "hourglass" approach to testing your stack.
-Test heavily at the bottom model level (_unit tests_ or _specs_), write a few tests for the controllers in the middle if they feel necessary (which they rarely are), then test heavily the user interface with integration tests.
+Test heavily at the bottom model level (<em>unit tests</em> or <em>specs</em>), write a few tests for the controllers in the middle if they feel necessary (which they rarely are), then test heavily the user interface with integration tests.

 </div>